BSA Scoutmaster Handbook Covers

 Scoutmaster's Handbook, Fifth Edition, 1959-72, all soft cover

-This is the Norman Rockwell painting, "The Scoutmaster".
+Cover is the 1956 Norman Rockwell painting "The Scoutmaster".
 Although updated, this edition is very similar to the Fourth Edition.

 Scoutmaster's Handbook, Sixth Edition, 1972-81, all soft cover